-More than 60 percent of undergraduate students participate in experiential learning, such as internships, field experiences and research placements.
-Plus, the campus boasts a newly renovated, state-of-the-art science center with 13 labs and one of the nation’s few undergraduate cadaver labs.
+More than 90 percent of first-year students participate in high-impact practices, such as service-learning, a learning community or research with faculty.
+Plus, the campus boasts a newly renovated, state-of-the-art science center with 13 labs and one of the nation's few undergraduate donor body anatomy labs.

 St. Scholastica's campus culture offers year-round opportunities for putting Catholic social teaching into action.
 Examples include: